The Feast of the Immaculate Conception

 Background

 The Feast of the Immaculate Conception, or the Dia de la Inmaculada Concepcion, as it is known in Spain, is a feast of the Roman Catholic Church.
 It is a national holiday and has a distinct feel of being the start of the Christmas period in Barcelona.
-It is the day when Catholics celebrate the ‘miraculous conception’ of the Virgin Mary.
-A large percentage of the Spanish population are Roman Catholics so for many people it is considered to be an important day.
+It is the day when Catholics celebrate the 'miraculous conception' of the Virgin Mary.
+A large percentage of the Spanish population are Roman Catholics, so for many people, it is considered to be an important day.

 As there are no specific events or activities that take place on this day, I took the opportunity to wander around the streets of the centre of Barcelona to get a sense of what the day is all about.
-Despite being warned that there was little to do, I was delighted at the electric atmosphere in the streets- the Christmas lights were switched on, the narrow streets were crowded and passers-by were friendly.
-I felt genuinely Christmassy for the first time this year.
+Despite being warned that there was little to do, I was delighted at the electric atmosphere in the streets- the Christmas lights were switched on, the narrow streets were crowded, and passers-by were friendly.
+I felt Christmas feeling genuinely for the first time this year.

 |

-| A child at a toy stall |
+A child at a toy stall |

 As with many Christmas celebrations, children are central to the day.
 Excited girls and boys are everywhere, carrying sweets, decorations and small toys that have been purchased from the Christmas markets (see below).
-Although the toyshops are closed, parents are dragged to their windows and shown exactly what is on the Christmas wish list this year.
+Although the toys shops are closed, parents are dragged to their windows and shown exactly what is on the Christmas wish list this year.

 Activities For the Immaculate Conception